From Retail to Building zkTLS Applications: My Unconventional Journey in Tech

 - I want to keep learning from the amazing people around me

 P.S.
 If you read this far, you probably need a hobby.
-May I suggest mechanical keyboards?
-(I'm kidding... mostly 😄)
+Maybe try mechanical keyboards?
+(Just kidding... mostly 😄)